 A: No. The figure counts only the paper cards, and only counts those that have been sold — not the thousands Randy has given away personally.
-The T-shirts, plastic cards and other items are on top of the million cards.
+The T-shirts, plastic cards and other items are on top of the two million cards.

 Q: Who is Randy Cassingham?

 A: Randy, the creator of the GOOHF cards, is a successful online columnist and one of the first for-profit subscription email publishers.
-He writes and publishes This is True, a mini-magazine based on weird-but-true news stories with added commentary.
+He writes and publishes This is True, a thought-provoking entertainment newsletter based on weird-but-true news stories with added commentary.
 True is one of the first online subscription features (established 1994), and is still going strong.
 Randy is a former software engineer at NASA’s Jet Propulsion Laboratory, and is also the author of the True Stella Awards, a look at ridiculous-but-true lawsuits and their impact on society.
 The TSA book was published in Fall 2005 by Dutton (a division of Penguin Books).
 It was reissued Fall 2006 in paperback.

 Q: Does Parker Brothers object to the cards?